-Most adult rabbits will do well with a 12%-15% protein ratio.
-Pregnant and lactating does need closer to 20%.
+Most adult rabbits will do well with a 12 to 15 percent protein ratio.
+Pregnant and lactating does need closer to 20 percent.
 This can be achieved through a combination of hay (depending on composition) and commercial pellets.
 You can also supplement with fresh plant material.
 Many homesteaders grow crops just to feed their rabbits (kale, swiss chard, other greens) as well as feeding them select weeds pulled from the garden.
 For example, we fill a wagon as we weed our garden to provide fresh greens for our rabbits.
 Any new foods should be started gradually to avoid gastrointestinal distress.
 Adults should be fed to maintain a healthy weight but not overfed.
 Grow-outs can be given free choice feed to get them to butcher weight quickly.

 Once housing, food, and water have been sorted out, rabbits are low maintenance.
 Other considerations are optional but may help with rabbit temper and health.
 They also have a compulsion and a physical need to chew.
 Feeding them hay helps with this, but they may still like a piece of wood to chew.
 Maple and applewood are safe options, but several other untreated kinds of wood are acceptable, too.
 In particularly hot and humid weather, frozen water bottles (steel works well) placed in the cage allow them to stretch out against them to cool off.

-Finding rabbits to purchase for breeding stock can vary by locality; online forums, as well as local 4H or FFA groups, can be great resources.
+Finding rabbits to purchase for breeding stock can vary by locality; online forums, as well as local 4-H or Future Farmers of America groups, can be great resources.
 There are many good modern and heritage breeds to choose from.
 Mixed breeds are a viable (and often cheaper) option as well.
 Each breed and mixed combinations have size, growth rate, fur, and temperament traits that need to be considered.
 Care should be taken to select healthy animals, as they will be the foundation of the rabbitry.
-Ideally, a reputable breeder is available to purchase from and will have proven (already completed breeding) bucks and does to choose from.
+Ideally, a reputable breeder is available to purchase from and will have proven—or already completed breeding—bucks and does to choose from.

 After the processing is done and the carcass is cooling, the “waste” products associated with meat rabbits can be easily used.
 The heart and liver are edible for human consumption.
 If there are laying hens on the homestead, the scrap parts can be fed to them to provide a quality protein boost.
 Depending on the number of hens, the offal can be fed all at once (boiled first, if desired) or frozen and fed in bits over time.
 Watching hens chase each other for these scaps makes for great homestead entertainment!